-Over this year, we will continue to engage with nature and climate groups across the county; work on our mapping exercises; take forward our ongoing court case; and promote a new regional park for Oxfordshire.
+Over this year, we will continue to engage with nature and climate groups across the county; we will comment on the emerging county and district plans in Oxfordshire; continue to lobby against too many market value houses being built in our countryside; and promote a new regional park for Oxfordshire.
 We will continue to challenge breaches in environmental law, be they over air pollution, sewage pollution of our rivers, development that threatens a safe and secure climate and environment; or threats to our heritage and the conservation status of our buildings and protected areas (such as Sites of Special Scientific Interest, Areas of Outstanding Natural Beauty, and nature reserves).

-We have been working to produce a Regional Biodiversity.
-Plan Lead: Oliver de Soissons.
+We have been working to produce a Regional Biodiversity Plan; Leads: Jon Floyd & Oliver de Soissons.